Optimization and the Cold War

 This class will teach the mathematics behind optimal supply chains, scheduling and planning strategies, and constrained logistics that military and civilian planners used to keep the population of Berlin supported and independent of East Germany.
 It will include visits to many Berlin-area sites connected to the Cold War period, including Checkpoint Charlie, Potsdam and the Glienicke Bridge — known as the Bridge of Spies — the Berlin Wall Memorial and the Gatow airport, used in the famous Berlin Airlift.
 A guided tour of Cecilienhof Palace, where the famous Potsdam agreement was signed, is also included.

-The program will be located for its entirety in the German capital city of Berlin.
+The program will be located for its entirety in Berlin.
 Multiple excursions in and around the immediate vicinity of Berlin will be an integral part of the program.

 With a combination of lectures and site visits, students will gain a new understanding of logistics and optimization and see firsthand how optimization transformed a country and set the stage for the Cold War.